junxit/us-congress-bills-111/metadata.md

 - 2009-10-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-10-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 6 (Roll no. 776). (text: CR 10/13/2009 H11191-11192)
 - 2009-10-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 6 (Roll no. 776).(text: CR 10/13/2009 H11191-11192)
+- 2009-10-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.